John George Haigh, the Acid Bath Murderer

 The jury found Haigh guilty after only 5 minutes’ deliberation.
 He was sentenced to death, and was hanged in Wandsworth prison on 10 August 1949.

-To find out more about Crawley’s very own mass-murderer, check out these books:
+To find out more about Crawley’s very own mass-murderer, check out these books, available from Amazon:

 - Jonathan Oates, John George Haigh, the Acid-Bath Murderer